ellahap/peersphere/README.md

 # Introduction
 ## What is PeerSphere?

-[PeerSphere](https://peersphere-i9nx.onrender.com/) is a **peer-to-peer** learning platform in which students can collaborate to share and manage educational resources.
+PeerSphere is a **peer-to-peer** learning platform in which students can collaborate to share and manage educational resources.
+You can access our site [here](https://peersphere-i9nx.onrender.com/).

 Our platform constructs a centralized space in which students can: